 Speculative Cameras is a workshop based on research for my art practice and draws heavily on Golan Levin’s Experimental Capture course which I attended in 2016 and work by James George and Alexander Porter.
 It invites participants to look beyond the functionality of the DLSR or Smartphone and explore new models and approaches for capturing and processing images.
 A smorgasbord of subjects are available which can be selected to suit your audience.
 Run in 2017 for Birmingham Open Media and the Developed in Birmingham festival.

-Camera Obscura Workshop, developed with Jenny Duffin as part of the Birmingham Camera Obscura project, sees participants building functional cameras from cardboard boxes, magnifying glasses and tracing paper.
+Camera Obscura Workshop, developed with Jenny Duffin as part of the Birmingham Camera Obscura project, this sees participants building functional cameras from cardboard boxes, magnifying glasses and tracing paper.
 Participants learn about basic optics, focussing light, and start understanding the cameras in their phones.
 More info.

-Sonification is a new workshop being developed this summer at Artefact from my Spectrographic Manifestos installation at Vivid Projects.
+Sonification is a new workshop being developed from my Spectrographic Manifestos installation at Vivid Projects.
 Participants are invited to create visual spectrographs of speech and sounds which are printed and added to a collective “wall of sound”.
 This can then be played using a simple sonification smartphone app.
 An advanced stream sees participants manipulating the visual data in Photoshop or similar to change pitch and timbre of the resulting sounds.
 Exploring translations between media forms and the concept of “everything is data”, the technology is based on the ANS Synth, a Soviet-era microtonal photoelectronic musical instrument.
 More info to come.